bigdatamatta/automate-insurance-pricing/README.md

 * *xlwings~=0.19*

+## 3. Warnings
+Reports module is too specific and cannot be reused as it is.
+Will be re-worked to be more general.

 # Contribute
-Anyone willing to make this library more exhaustive and efficient
+Anyone willing to make this library more exhaustive, more generic and efficient.